Buster Keaton: Silent era

-Keaton's writers included Clyde Bruckman, Joseph Mitchell, and Jean Havez, but the most ingenious gags were generally conceived by Keaton himself.
-Comedy director Leo McCarey, recalling the freewheeling days of making slapstick comedies, said, "All of us tried to steal each other's gagmen.
+Keaton's writers included Clyde Bruckman, Joseph Mitchell and Jean Havez, but the most ingenious gags were generally conceived by Keaton himself.
+Director Leo McCarey, recalling the freewheeling days of making slapstick comedies, said, "All of us tried to steal each other's gagmen.
 But we had no luck with Keaton because he thought up his best gags himself and we couldn't steal him!"
 The more adventurous ideas called for dangerous stunts, performed by Keaton at great physical risk.
-During the railroad water-tank scene in Sherlock Jr., Keaton broke his neck when a torrent of water fell on him from a water tower, but he did not realize it until years afterwards.
-A scene from Steamboat Bill, Jr. required Keaton to stand still on a particular spot.
-Then, the facade of a two-story building toppled forward on top of Keaton.
+A scene from Steamboat Bill, Jr. required Keaton to stand still as the facade of a two-story building fell on top of him.
 Keaton's character emerged unscathed, due to a single open window.
 The stunt required precision, because the prop facade weighed two tons, and the window only offered a few inches of clearance around Keaton's body.
 The sequence furnished one of the most memorable images of his career.
+He insisted on doing his own stunts, as "stuntmen don't get laughs".

-Aside from Steamboat Bill, Jr. (1928), Keaton's most enduring feature-length films include Three Ages (1923), Our Hospitality (1923), The Navigator (1924), Sherlock Jr. (1924), Seven Chances (1925), The Cameraman (1928), and The General (1926).
+Aside from Steamboat Bill, Jr. (1928), Keaton's most enduring feature-length films include Three Ages and Our Hospitality (both 1923), The Navigator and Sherlock Jr. (both 1924), Seven Chances (1925), The General (1926) and The Cameraman (1928).
 The General, set during the American Civil War, combined physical comedy with Keaton's love of trains, including an epic locomotive chase.
 Employing picturesque locations, the film's storyline reenacted an actual wartime incident.
 Though it would come to be regarded as Keaton's greatest achievement, the film received mixed reviews at the time.
 It was too dramatic for some filmgoers expecting a lightweight comedy, and reviewers questioned Keaton's judgment in making a comedic film about the Civil War, even while noting it had a "few laughs".

 It was an expensive misfire (the climactic scene of a locomotive plummeting through a burning bridge was the most expensive single shot in silent-film history), and Keaton was never entrusted with total control over his films again.
 His distributor, United Artists, insisted on a production manager who monitored expenses and interfered with certain story elements.
 Keaton endured this treatment for two more feature films, and then exchanged his independent setup for employment at Hollywood's biggest studio, Metro-Goldwyn-Mayer (MGM).
 Keaton's loss of independence as a filmmaker coincided with the coming of sound films (although he was interested in making the transition) and mounting personal problems, and his career in the early sound era was hurt as a result.